what's in your attic or crawlspace?

-GreenPro Cleaning & Restoration can guide you through the many problems associated with crawlspaces.
-Our Free Inspection will involve a thorough examination of your crawlspace, both inside and out.
+GreenPro Cleaning & Restoration can guide you through the many problems associated with attics and crawlspaces.
+Our Free Inspection will involve a thorough examination of your attic or crawlspace, both inside and out.
 We

-Odors are one of the most common problems found in crawlspaces.
-The most likely source of odors is damp crawlspace air.
+Odors are one of the most common problems found in attics and crawlspaces.
+The most likely source of odors is damp air.

 GreenPro Cleaning & Restoration treats the odors with an EPA Registered, Non-Toxic, Chemical-Free, Botanical Fungistat/ Disinfectant that kills 99.99% of harmful odor causing bacteria.
 We are so

 pleased with our products and their results, that we offer a 1 Year Warranty against odor recurrence for our attic and crawlspace projects when fixing any odor problems.
 If the odor comes back, we will re-treat for FREE.